KFC brings students together for SPB’s Friendsgiving - SUU News

-In honor of Thanksgiving being just around the corner, the Student Programming Board’s Friendsgiving event brought conversations, laughs and KFC to the Sharwan Smith Student Center Ballroom on Thursday, Nov.
+In honor of the Thanksgiving holiday, the Student Programming Board’s Friendsgiving event brought conversations, laughs and KFC to the Sharwan Smith Student Center Ballroom on Thursday, Nov.
 18.

 The line was out the door ten minutes before the doors opened as students waited.
 It was clear that the 300-student limit made the crowd nervous.
 However, an hour into the event, the limit had not yet been reached and the serving tables had plenty of food left for those still trailing in.